Backpack the Hudson’s Bay Heritage Trail | July 19-25

 Guides will share stories of people and events that reveal the vibrant life of this historic route.

 Since 2009, the Hope Mountain Centre has worked with many people and groups to restore the trail.
-We’re excited to show you the improvements we’ve made to the trail and the new overnight camps we’ve constructed!
+We’re excited to show you this fully restored trail and its beautiful backcountry campsites!

 Completed in 1849, the HBC Trail was built to link the Fraser River at Fort Hope with Fort Kamloops and other important forts farther north to Stuart Lake.
 For more than a decade, the HBC’s fur empire in Western North America depended on this trail.
 Brigades of up to 400 horses and men annually pounded over the Cascades in summer and fall, bringing furs west to the coast and carrying food and equipment inland to re-supply the forts.
 The HBC Trail played a key role in the early history of British Columbia, and before that, was a hunting trail and east-west trade route for First Nations such as the Stó:lo, Nlaka’pamux and Upper Similkameen.

 All participants must be in good health and have average physical fitness.
 Previous backpacking experience is recommended, but not mandatory.

 This trip is considered “assisted backpacking.”
 All clients will only need to carry their day bags (with layers, lunch, snacks, water, & some emergency gear) throughout the hike.
 Overnight bags will be shuttled by vehicle and guides to camp.

 At time of booking we will ask for a 50% deposit to hold your spot.